imperialism-libya/imperialism-libya.github.io/index.md

 1943, Britain and France occupied with Libya respiratory established the junta.
 After the second world war, Libya began to separate.

+Mercantilism, the word from adam smith's book named "An Inquiry into the Nature and Causes of the Wealth of Nations".
+The word means a country's exports should bigger than imports.If countries get more gold and silver, they will stronger.

+The end of the 19th century, britain began to change their colonial policy.
+They on longer direct rule in the colonies.
+Support they have given colonies, they let local residents to learn English.
+British law in colonial propaganda.
+Establish British banks.
+This makes the colonists from British rule.

 ## C - The example from 21th century

 The territory of Italian Libya was also called Italian North Africa (Africa Settentrionale Italiana, or ASI), both before and after its unification in 1934.